-What does it take to make your first eCommerce sale?
+What does it take to make your first ecommerce sale?
 How soon will it happen, and what should you do to achieve it?
-Let’s listen to the people who share their own business experience!
+Let’s listen to the people who share their own business experiences!

 The first sale that happens in your online store is a very special milestone.

-It proves that you are on the right track, and your business has a great potential for a future growth.
+It proves that you are on the right track, and your business has great potential for future growth.
 Also, it gives you the motivation to keep going!

 Naturally, every owner of a newly made dropshipping store is wondering: when will the first sale happen?
 What can be done to speed up this process?

 For our today’s article, we have collected 5 different stories from actual dropshipping entrepreneurs.
 These stories were published on our forum, so, if you’re interested in the real experience exchange, you are welcome to join the discussions!

 How to make your first ecommerce sale: promote on social networks

 Social media marketing is an awesome way to drive traffic to your online store.
 When you use it wisely, you can expect a bigger number of website visitors – and, therefore, a better chance of getting the first sale!